ros2/design/articles/embedded.md

 ## Prior and on-going works

 ### ROS2-based approaches
 *   [EU project OFERA](http://ofera.eu/): The EU project OFERA (Open Framework for Embedded Robot Applications) aims at a ROS 2-compatible stack for MCUs in the range of STM32F4 or STM32L1, i.e. with possibly less than 100kB RAM.
 The project partners currently investigate of using the ROS 2 rmw, rcl and rclcpp layers as-is on the micro-XRCE-DDS implementation of the upcoming XRCE-DDS standard.
 In parallel, a more modular approach in the style of rosserial is investigated.
 In the project's use-cases, NuttX is considered as primary choice for the RTOS.
-Beyond the project page, additional details of the project results can be found at [http://micro-ros.com](http://micro-ros.com).
+Beyond the project page, additional details of the project results can be found at [https://microros.github.io/micro-ROS/](https://microros.github.io/micro-ROS/).

+* [Hardware Robot Operating System (H-ROS)](https://acutronicrobotics.com/modularity/H-ROS/) is an a standardized software and hardware infrastructure to create modular robot hardware.
+H-ROS is actively being used within the OFERA EU project to benchmark and prototype the capabilities of the ROS 2 stack against the ROS 2 embedded stack.
+In addition, H-ROS implements selected components of the ROS 2.0 stack for microcontrollers.

 *   [ROS 2 library for OpenCR by ROBOTIS](https://github.com/ROBOTIS-GIT/OpenCR/tree/feature-ROS2-micrortps/arduino/opencr_arduino/opencr/libraries/ROS2)